-Through this mindset, I lost 30 lbs of fat and gained 10 of muscle, I became a personal trainer and corrective exercise specialist, and I have finally discovered happiness through self-acceptance.
+Through this mindset, I got fit and healthy, became a personal trainer and corrective exercise specialist, and finally discovered happiness through self-acceptance.

-For the first time in my life, I AM HAPPY!
 I’m not a size 2 anymore like I was when I was taking diet pills.
 I still feel inklings of jealousy when I look at people with lean legs and flat stomachs.
-I still get sad sometimes.
-But I am content with who I am and I get stronger every day.
+I still get hit with depressive episodes sometimes.
+But I am content with who I am, I know the darkness will pass when it comes, and I get stronger every day.

-I overcame the obstacles that I thought I was stuck with for life- my goal now is to empower you to overcome yours.
+I rose above the life sentence that I thought I was stuck with for life – my goal now is to empower you to become stronger than your struggle, too.

-The Strong Inside Out articles and community are here to inspire, support, and challenge all of you to be your best selves and achieve the thriving life you deserve.
-I want to share the joy I have found in getting healthy inside and out, and I want you all to be able to experience it too!
+The Strong Inside Out articles and community are here to inspire, support, and challenge you to be your truest self and achieve the thriving life you deserve.
+It’s my wish for you that you realize this joy and peace I have found in getting healthy inside and out!

 Always feel free to comment- this is a supportive, encouraging community that wants to help.
 It’s yours for the taking!
 I will comment back as much as I can to help you personally.